medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

 By default, Medusa has a [manual payment provider](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-manual) that has minimal implementation.
 It can be synonymous with a Cash on Delivery payment method.
 It allows store operators to manage the payment themselves but still keep track of its different stages on Medusa.

 Adding a Payment Provider is as simple as creating a [service](../services/create-service.md) file in `src/services`.
-A Payment Provider is essentially a service that extends `PaymentService` from `medusa-interfaces`.
+A Payment Provider is essentially a service that extends `AbstractPaymentService` from the core Medusa package `@medusajs/medusa`.

 Payment Provider Services must have a static property `identifier`.
 It is the name that will be used to install and refer to the Payment Provider in the Medusa server.